the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 }
 ~~~~~~~

 The last example shows how to select all `<h1>` and all `<p>` tags with an **element selector**.
 If we want to select a specific element though, we would use a **class selector** instead.
-In the HTML file we already specified a `class` attribute on a `<p>` tag with the attribute value `attention`.
+In the HTML file we already specified a `class` attribute on a `<p>` tag with the attribute value `look-at-me`.
 In CSS, we can reference this specific class with a class selector by prefixing the selector with a `.`:

 {title="style.css",lang="css"}
 ~~~~~~~
-.attention {
+.look-at-me {
   color: red;
 }
 ~~~~~~~

-Alternatives to element selectors and class selectors are **id selectors** and **attribute selectors** which are rarely used though.
+Alternatives to element selectors and class selectors are **id selectors** (prefixing the selector with a `#`) and **attribute selectors** which are rarely used though.
 Typically you would use `class` attributes on your HTML to style various parts of your application.
 Another more popular selector is the **pseudo-class selector** which selects an element in a specific state.
 In the following example, we change the color of the anchor elements whenever a user hovers over one:

 {title="style.css",lang="css"}
 ~~~~~~~